The world's largest wind farms

 What does he think of the science of climate change?

 "I do think we have hurried some things along, maybe they wouldn't have happened, maybe they would," he says.

 And what about global warming and how it's viewed in the US?

 "They tell me the ice cap is deteriorating and the polar bear is in trouble - I believe that to be true.

-"But you don't get everyone to worry about a polar bear or the icecap - their deal is more at home, it's around the table, it's with their families."'Belly of the beast'
+"But you don't get everyone to worry about a polar bear or the icecap - their deal is more at home, it's around the table, it's with their families."